-All applications should be sent by email to Alice Herbert.
+All applications should be sent by email to firstname.lastname@example.org.
 A complete application should include the following:

 1. The application form: this should be signed by the applicant’s current Headteacher.
-If not signed, we would ask for an email acknowledgment from the Headteacher to be forwarded to us, confirming his/her awareness of the application.
-It is our usual practice to request a reference and school reports from the applicant’s current school, and it is in everyone’s interests if that request does not come as a surprise!
+If not signed, we would ask for an email acknowledgment from the Headteacher to be forwarded to us, confirming their awareness of the application.
+We always request a reference and school reports from the applicant’s current school.

 3. References from instrumental tutors, which should provide background information about the suitability of the application as well as the applicant’s attitude to, and aptitude for, learning and practice.

-4. YouTube links to video recordings of at least 2 pieces on the applicant’s principal study instrument and at least one piece on any other instrument/s if applicable *, as well as scales/arpeggios on the principal study that reflect the level of repertoire presented.
+4. If we have not already met you to advise you about applying, please include with your application YouTube links to video recordings of at least two pieces on the principal study instrument and at least one piece on any other instrument/s if applicable *, as well as scales/arpeggios on the principal study that reflect the level of repertoire presented.
 We would also ask the applicants to begin the video/s with a short, spoken introduction of themselves and the pieces they are going to present.

 If you are applying to study composition, your application should include at least two written examples of your work.
 These may be handwritten or produced with Sibelius or similar programmes, but must be submitted as pdf files.